CharleneMcKeown/learning-day/README.md

     ```
     git pull
     ```
-    This command pulls down any changes from our remote repo into our local repo.
+    This command pulls down any changes from your remote repo into your local repo.
 You will see that the .github folder now exists locally, along with your workflow file.

     Always do a git pull before a git push!